sparrowmktplace/SDK-Documentation/docs/getting-started/first-app.md

 - **README.md**

-&emsp;&emsp;&emsp;Developers need to maintain a proper README file so when there is a change in ownership of the code base, a new developer can easily understand the various nuances of the code.
+&emsp;&emsp;&emsp; Developers need to maintain a proper README file so when there is a change in ownership of the code base, a new developer can easily understand the various nuances of the code.

 - **manifest.json**

-&emsp; The manifest file is used to store configuration information for the app.
+&emsp;&emsp;&emsp; The manifest file is used to store configuration information for the app.

 ```json
 {